-- The "designated presentors" present the results of the group work in this stage - The person responsible for documenting shares the screen
+- The "designated presenters" are share the results of groupwork in this step. - The person responsible for documenting the work is sharing the screen.

 There are three, short rounds of presentations with focus on one colour per round.
 For example:

 - 1. The Blue group presents the description of their own colour - 2.
 The Red group reads what they have written about Blue. - 3.
 The Green group presents about Blue.